ashee-b-bansaal/Scifilab/README.md

 # Scifilab

-Step 1: install ollama
+Step 1: LLAMA

+- Install the software ollama (directly from the website)
-In the desired folder, install the latest version of llama
+- Install the  latest version of llama:
 `ollama pull llama3.2:latest
+`
+- Ensure it works properly:
+`ollama run llama3.2
 `